 NOTE: Cherokee Gun Club is a COLD RANGE.
-If you bring a gun to the range to shoot in a match, it needs to be UNLOADED / Cleared BEFORE you enter the property.
+If you bring a gun to the range to shoot in a match, it needs to be UNLOADED BEFORE you enter the property.
 Not in your car, trunk, safe area.
 Please do not unload firearms at our gate; handle this before you get near our property.

 Cherokee Gun Club Officers:

 Range Officer – Bill Lapointe firstname.lastname@example.org